FlamingWater35/EasyMTL/README.md

 ## 🚀 Installation From Source

 Follow these steps to get the application running from source.
-(Note that Linux isn't yet supported despite the mentions)
+(Note that Linux isn't yet supported despite it being mentioned below)

 ### 1. Prerequisites